 Host a Conversation

-Thanks for your interest in hosting a mealtime conversation as part of On the Table on Tuesday, October 3, 2018.
-You will be part of an exciting, community-wide initiative in our region that will bring diverse residents together at family dinner tables, local restaurants, church basements, community centers, classrooms and more.
+Thanks for your interest in hosting a mealtime conversation as part of On the Table on Wednesday, Oct.
+3, 2018.
+You will be part of an exciting, community-wide initiative that will bring diverse residents together at family dinner tables, local restaurants, church basements, community centers, classrooms and more.

 What does a host need to do?
 What’s involved?

-Hosts can cook, purchase a meal or ask their guests to each bring a dish to share – potluck style.
-These are just a few options and there is no right or wrong way
+Hosts can cook, purchase a meal, or ask their guests to each bring a dish to share potluck style.
+These are just a few options; there is no right or wrong way.

 What if I can’t host on Oct.
 3?